ajmachado42/Hack-for-LA-311-Data/I-1279/README.md

 ---
 Identify addresses or small areas that could benefit from more signage, increased community assistance, or other actions related to 311

+# Introduction
+Hack for LA has partnered with the City of LA to update the city's [311 portal (dev link)](https://dev.311-data.org/map).
+As a part of this effort, this data science project was done to provide templates for analysis on the 311 data.

+Data was pulled using python script which [pulls from the 311 API, using a time frame](https://github.com/hackforla/311-data/blob/dev/server/utils/get_request_data_csv.py) from October 2021 to October 2022.
+The dataset contained 1,042,208 data points, aka 311 requests.

+Exploratory data analysis was performed and various types of folium maps were created to visualize the 311 request data by Neighborhood Council and Census block.
+Clustering was tested but found to not be as useful as simple EDA.
+A streamlist app is [IN PROGRESS].

+The [get_nc_blk_req tool](https://github.com/ajmachado42/Hack-for-LA-311-Data/tree/master/I-1279/get_nc_blk) was created to generate a csv report for more localized analysis of 311 requests.
+This python script my be run on the command line (with the full repo)--it will clean any dataset pulled, from the API referenced above, and merge that data set with block level geometries from the US 2020 Census, to create a csv that contains each 311 request's address and its corresponding unique Census block ID.

+# Methodology
+## Exploratory Data Analysis

+## Geospatial Analysis

+## Clustering

+# Conclusions & Recommendations

 # Data Descriptions
 ---